What We Wish More People Knew About IBD

 “It's not just about going to the bathroom all the time.
 It's also about how it effects us on a daily basis, just getting out of bed some days is a struggle.”

-As Crohn’s and Colitis Awareness month comes to a close, it is especially important to familiarize people with the nuances of IBD.
+It is especially important to familiarize people with the nuances of IBD.
 The public will not become knowledgeable overnight, and we cannot expect them to understand everything right away, but hopefully, the more information we spread, the more apt people will be to ask questions.

 For now, we can build the IBD community with people just like you.
 You are not alone!
 And we want to thank each and every one of you who shared your thoughts and experiences about what you wish more people knew about IBD.
 You are the voice of the community!